MedicodiBiscotti/biscottiCFG/README.md

 **Amby snipe**

-By pressing `SHIFT` while holding the primary (Revolver), it will hide the viewmodel, lower your sensitivity and FOV (Field of Vision) which acts as a Sniper-esque scoped zoom.
+By pressing `SHIFT`(`CTRL` if `shiftcrouch` is active (which it is by default now)) while holding the primary (Revolver), it will hide the viewmodel, lower your sensitivity and FOV (Field of Vision) which acts as a Sniper-esque scoped zoom.
 This is most useful with the Ambassador.
-Press `SHIFT` again, `ALT`, `mouse2`(right-click) to cloak, or hit any weapon switch including the primary again will turn the snipe zoom off.
-Toggling it off using `SHIFT` will still have the viewmodel off to let you continue shooting without the viewmodel.
+Press `SHIFT/CTRL` again, `ALT`, `mouse2`(right-click) to cloak, or hit any weapon switch including the primary again will turn the snipe zoom off.
+Toggling it off using `SHIFT/CTRL` will still have the viewmodel off to let you continue shooting without the viewmodel.

 **Voice masking (Sapper and Watch)**